masayag/appliance/README.md

 # Next steps
 * Add support for disconnected installation by adding the agent installation resources
-* Add support for installing a disconnected cluster from ISO
+* Change boot menu entry for initial installation to be the default boot option, without a menu
+  * This will allow the installation to be started automatically after the VM is booted
+* Add boot menu entry as "SYSTEM RESET" as non-default boot option for the installed system
+  * This will allow the user to reset the system to the initial installation state
 * Add support for multiple nodes